learn-co-curriculum/sinatra-fwitter-group-project/README.md

 You'll be implementing Fwitter using multiple objects that interact, including separate classes for User and Tweet.

-Just like with Twitter, a user should be able to take any actions (except sign-up), unless they are logged in.
+Just like with Twitter, a user should not be able to take any actions (except sign-up), unless they are logged in.
 Once a user is logged in, they should be able to create, edit and delete their own tweets, as well as view all the tweets.

 There are controller tests to make sure that you build the apporpriate controller actions that map to the correct routes.